lkellar/menu/README.md

 ## Website
 ![menu example](screenshots/home.png)

 It currently shows the current week.
-There is currently no way to see future weeks, but that is in progress
+There are buttons at the bottom of the page that allow for future and past navigation.

 ## API Endpoints